ibm-cloud-docs/satellite/host-reqs.md

 |All|80|Any|
 |TCP|30000 - 32767|`141.125.95.240/28`</br>`141.125.99.0/27`</br>`158.175.101.64/26`</br>`158.175.139.0/25`</br>`158.175.68.192/26`</br>`158.175.81.128/25`</br>`158.175.83.160/28`</br>`158.175.86.224/27`</br>`158.176.108.224/27`</br>`158.176.111.128/26`</br>`158.176.112.0/26`</br>`158.176.66.208/28`</br>`158.176.74.144/28`</br>`158.176.92.32/27`</br>`158.176.95.64/27`</br>`159.8.171.0/26`</br>`169.50.199.64/26`</br>`169.50.220.32/27`</br>`169.50.221.0/25`|
 {: #firewall-inbound-lon}
-{: tab-title="London (`lon`)"}
+{: tab-title="London (<code>lon</code>)"}
 {: class="comparison-tab-table"}
 {: tab-group="firewall-inbound"}
 {: caption="Required inbound connectivity for hosts on the public network" caption-side="top"}
 {: summary="The table shows the required inbound connectivity for hosts on the public network.
 Rows are to be read from the left to right.
 The protocol is in the first column.
 The ports are in the second column.
 The source IP ranges are in the third column."}

+### Outbound connectivity
+{: #reqs-host-network-firewall-outbound}

-**Outbound**: Hosts must have outbound connectivity to all ports and IP addresses on the public network via the default gateway of the system.
+Hosts must have outbound connectivity to all ports and IP addresses on the public network via the default gateway of the system.
+{: shortdec}

 To test that your host has outbound network connectivity on the public network, you can try these commands.
 ```
 ping 8.8.8.8
 nslookup google.com